![]() |

 The Worm Forgives the Plough

-31.5” x 23.5” (80 x 60 cm) / Oil on gessoed panel / £7500 The scene is on the Oxfordshire plain, on the escarpment side of the nearby Chiltern Hills.
+31.5” x 23.5” (80 x 60 cm) / Oil on gessoed panel / £7500 The scene is the Oxfordshire plain, on the escarpment side of the nearby Chiltern Hills.
 The area is as plain a part of the plain as can be imagined.
 I have no idea why the aspect drew me to it.
 The title is taken from the classic John Stewart Collis book of the same name, published I believe, in 1973.
 A fine read, wonderfully enjoyable.
 It put me off hoeing, ricking, ploughing, digging and farming for life, for which relief much thanks.
 The manuscript of the book, I was delighted to find out, was originally rejected by twelve publishers.
 Finally, Jonathan Cape accepted it, but requested much revision.
 Collis waited a while, then returned the manuscript largely unchanged, thanking the publisher for their suggestions.
 Jonathan Cape replied saying they were ‘delighted with the improvements’.
 Attaboy, Jonathan.
-To view the original or for more info please contact jim@kelso.co.uk or phone 01491 613003.
-PS: This painting was short-listed for inclusion in the RWA 167 Annual Open Exhibition 2019, then given the elbow.
-Thanks, Guys.
-A First.
-In 2020, one of my paintings, The Treasure of Britwell Salome - Matins was accepted by the The Royal Society of British Artists (RBA) for exhibition at their Annual Show.
-The RBA is dedicated to promoting the highest standards of skill, concept and draughtsmanship in painting, sculpture, printmaking and drawing. https://www.jameskelsoartist.com/the-treasure-of-britwell-salome.html https://royalsocietyofbritishartists.org.uk/ https://www.mallgalleries.org.uk/whats-on/exhibitions/royal-society-british-artists-303rd-annual-exhibition-2020/treasure-britwell |
+There's a political plan to cover this area of Oxfordshire with 3000 new homes.
+It will no doubt happen.
+Shame. the painting was short-listed for inclusion in the RWA Annual Open Exhibition 2019, then rejected. [email protected] 07881 908903 GALLERY |